expeerly/embeddocumentation/README.md

 # Embedding Expeerly Videos on Online Shops or Marketplaces: Developer Guide
-This guide provides an overview of how to embed Expeerly videos into your online shop or marketplace.
+This guide provides an overview of how to embed expeerly videos into your online shop or marketplace.
 It includes examples and step-by-step instructions to assist both product owners and developers in the integration process.
+Embedding via any of the solutions is free of charge for you as retail partner.
+Expeerly guarantees uptime and worldwide coverage via Youtube or Mux.
+As Youtube is well know, there are no more infos on uptime provided.
+For Mux terms, see here and [here](https://status.mux.com/).

 ## 1. Options: Youtube or Mux
 Expeerly offers 2 Video Embedding Solutions via [Youtube](https://www.youtube.com/) Embed Links or via [Mux](https://www.mux.com/).